 - Linen: A less common choice for traditional bath towels but growing in popularity, linen towels are highly durable, breathable, and exceptionally absorbent.
 They tend to be thinner and have a slightly rougher texture than cotton when new, but soften beautifully over time.
 Linen’s quick-drying nature and rustic elegance appeal to those seeking a minimalist or natural aesthetic.

-Each material offers a unique set of benefits, allowing you to select a 12 piece bath towel set that perfectly aligns with your preferences and lifestyle.
+Each material offers a unique set of benefits, allowing you to select a 12-piece bath towel set that perfectly aligns with your preferences and lifestyle.

 Detailed Comparison Table: Towel Materials